Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

     (if hit then speedUp ball' else ball', bricks')
 ```

 Initially it checks if the ball is colliding with the current brick, and if this is true we do not put this brick in our accumulator since it just was destroyed by the ball.
 We also invert the balls vertical speed.
-If no hit occured, we just [cons](http://en.wikipedia.org/wiki/Cons) the brick to the bricks that are still in the game.
+If no hit occurred, we just [cons](http://en.wikipedia.org/wiki/Cons) the brick to the bricks that are still in the game.
 Et voilà.
 Who needs `for`-loops anymore? :-)

 ---------------------------------------